reframe-hpc/reframe/docs/tutorial_advanced.rst

 First, we need to enable the container platform support in ReFrame's configuration and, specifically, at the partition configuration level:

 .. literalinclude:: ../tutorials/config/settings.py
-   :lines: 38-58
+   :lines: 38-62
-   :emphasize-lines: 15-20
+   :emphasize-lines: 15-24

 For each partition, users can define a list of container platforms supported using the :js:attr:`container_platforms` `configuration parameter <config_reference.html#.systems[].partitions[].container_platforms>`__.
-In this case, we define the `Singularity <https://sylabs.io>`__ platform, for which we set the :js:attr:`modules` parameter in order to instruct ReFrame to load the ``singularity`` module, whenever it needs to run with this container platform.
+In this case, we define the `Sarus <https://github.com/eth-cscs/sarus>`__ platform for which we set the :js:attr:`modules` parameter in order to instruct ReFrame to load the ``sarus`` module, whenever it needs to run with this container platform.

-The following test will use a Singularity container to run:
+Furthermore, we define the `Singularity <https://sylabs.io>`__ platform, for which the ``singularity`` module needs to be loaded.

+The following parameterized test, will create two test cases, one for each of the supported contaiter platforms:

 .. code-block:: console